angular/angular/aio/content/guide/component-interaction.md

 ## Parent calls an _@ViewChild()_

-The *local variable* approach is easy.
+The *local variable* approach is uncomplicated.
 But it is limited because the parent-child wiring must be done entirely within the parent template.
 The parent component *itself* has no access to the child.

 You can't use the *local variable* technique if the parent component's *class* relies on the child component's *class*.
 The parent-child relationship of the components is not established within each components respective *class* with the *local variable* technique.
-Since the *class* instances are not connected to one another, the parent *class* cannot access the child *class* properties and methods.
+Because the *class* instances are not connected to one another, the parent *class* cannot access the child *class* properties and methods.